BIOGRAPHY

 He was interviewed many times by argentinean TV Solo Tango, the Argentine National Radio, Radio La 2x4 Tango and for Argentine magazines Fractura Expuesta and Diario Folk; also he's mentioned inside the Tango's Dictionary of Catalunya (Casa America Catalunya-Barcelona).

-He has recordings 9 CD and 1 DVD on live to his name: Guardia Vieja (1998), Grupo Candombe (2001), Grupo Candombe 2 (2005), Nostalgia del presente (2011), Tango Live (2013), Dejà vù (2015), Brasil pra mim (2016), Entrada Prohibida (2017), Viaggiatori/Viajeros (2019), Saxofón Porteño (2022); all his compositions are published by Borgatti Musical Editions.
+He has recordings 10 CD and 1 DVD on live to his name: Guardia Vieja (1998), Grupo Candombe (2001), Grupo Candombe 2 (2005), Nostalgia del presente (2011), Tango Live (2013), Dejà vù (2015), Brasil pra mim (2016), Entrada Prohibida (2017), Viaggiatori/Viajeros (2019), Saxofón Porteño (2022), Piazzolla y mas allá (2026), all published by Borgatti Musical Editions as well as his music.